 Robert Cox described the condition thus: it’s a “nebuleuse” or “a loose elite network of influential agencies, sharing a common set of ideas, that collectively perform the governance function” (Chapter 3 of Anthony McGrew’s Transformation of Democracy?)
 To give you just one example: over an 18 month period in 2015-16, executives from American multinational, multi-media company NewsCorp had 20 meetings with senior UK government officials, 18 of which were with either the prime minister, chancellor, or culture secretary (Jackson 2017).

-The sense of powerlessness, and the effect that that can have on mental health has been described more recently in Smail’s The Origins of Unhappiness, the thesis of which is that in order to understand unhappiness one needs to focus on the distal causes – the social institutions, politics, and the ‘establishment’ of a society.
-Others have argued that levels of violence, trust and social capital are all demonstrably lower in unequal societies.
+The problem is that levels of violence, trust and social capital are all demonstrably lower in unequal societies.
 In The Culture of Capitalism, Jonathan Rutherford observes that “violence is more common where there is more inequality because people are deprived of the markers of status and so are more vulnerable to the anxieties of being judged by others”.

 And of course, you’ll recall Wilkinson and Pickett’s book The Spirit Level in which the authors document extensively how inequality impacts negatively on a whole range of social determinants.
 Utilising UNICEF data on children’s wellbeing, they found that adolescent pregnancy, violence, poor educational performance, mental illness and imprisonment rates were all higher in more unequal countries and in more unequal states within the USA.